cspeterson/vim-convert/README.md

 ## Customizing the plugin

-To set the path to the `units` command if not in your path:
+To set the path to the `units` command if not in your PATH:
 ```viml
 set g:convert_command='/path/to/units'
 ```